fedora-infra/rpmautospec/doc/install.rst

 The koji plugin ``rpmautospec_builder`` is meant to be installed on all the koji builders running the ``buildSRPMFromSCM`` task in:
 ``/usr/lib/koji-builder-plugins/``.

+This plugin also requires a configuration file at:
+``/etc/kojid/plugins/rpmautospec.conf``

+An example configuration file can be found in the sources at:
+``koji_plugins/rpmautospec.conf``

 The plugin then can be enabled by adding: ``rpmautospec_builder`` in the line ``plugins`` in the ``/etc/kojid/kojid.conf`` configuration file for the koji